 Co Teaching Approach OBSERVATION AND

 Check the co teaching CONFERENCE PLAN

 strategy you observed.

-$\Box$ One Teach, One Observe
+□ One Teach, One Observe TATINIONIA

-One Teach, One Assist WINONA
+□ One Teach, One Assist WINUNA

 □ Station Teaching STATE UNIVERSITY

 □ Parallel Teaching

-Supplemental Teaching
+□ Supplemental Teaching

 □ Alternative/Differential Note: Use this form for each of the 5-6 observations

 Teaching you use with your Teacher Candidate

 Team Teaching

-"Comments" - write questions there are specific areas in whic otive comments about what you are observing s, comments that summarize the tone of the lesson.
+"Comments" - write questions ptive comments about what you are observing s, comments that summarize the tone of the lesson.
 If ch to improve, write clear expectations.

+Name: Date/Time:

-Grade/Building:
+Subject: Grade/Building:

-0
+Outcomes/Objectives:

+Observations:

 Closure/Commitments/Follow-up: